canonical/open-documentation-academy/multipass/Linux.md

 ![|800x450](https://assets.ubuntu.com/v1/949aa05e-mp-linux-1.png)

-Once you've launched the application, you should see the Multipass tray icon on the upper right section of the screen.
+After launching the application, you should see the Multipass tray icon on the upper right section of the screen.

 ![|688x52](https://assets.ubuntu.com/v1/5ec546da-mp-linux-2.png)

-Click on the **icon**, then select **Open Shell**.
+Click on the Multipass icon and select **Open Shell**.

 ![|286x274](https://assets.ubuntu.com/v1/3ecc5e7d-mp-linux-2a.png)